Lichtphyz/Houston_flooding/README.md

 ## U-Net Model

 While not the only possibility, a U-net was selected as they are known to be good at image detection and segmentation problems, and train relatively quickly.
-It took some experimentation with different data standardization and feature possibilities
+Transfer learning is not really an option as we are dealing with two image timeframes as input, and I would like the freedom to do some feature engineering.
+It took some experimentation with different data standardization and model features]
+\